petsc/petsc/doc/faq/index.rst

 .. _doc_faq_extendedprecision:

-Can I Run PETSc With Extended Precision?
+Can I run PETSc with extended precision?
 ----------------------------------------

 Yes, with gcc 4.6 and later (and gfortran 4.6 and later). ``configure`` PETSc using the